Last updated 07-Feb-2023

 Direct Current and the faster method of charging the car and as used by superchargers

-Enhanced or Extended autopilot and an option Tesla introduced that sits between the basic autopilot and full self driving
+Enhanced or Extended autopilot and an option Tesla introduced that sits between the basic autopilot and full self driving.
+It can also mean Early Access Programme for selected owners who have access to software before being more widely released.

 embedded Multi Media Card and the memory used in the MCU which is causes so many issues with the MCU1.
 There is much more on eMMC failure here.